 Sadly, that is where my likes end.

-I want to be fair, and I am very open to a new experience with Montblanc and changing my opinion, but I would like to point out quite a few details that I found unpleasant in a pen with this pedigree.
+I want to be fair, and I am very open to a new experience with Montblanc and changing my opinion.
+However, I would like to point out a few details that I found unpleasant in a pen with this pedigree.

 I also should comment that I know Montblanc is one of the most knocked off brands in the world and I did my best to verify that my pen was not a fake.